-Dniprovsky Historical Club is another "Tkuma" Institute project conducted on the base of Museum "Jewish Memory and Holocaust in Ukraine" in cooperation with Institute of Social Studies.
-Historical club was created as a platform for meetings of historians and those interested in history with the aim of informal communication.
-Famous Ukrainian and foreign historians are invited to participate in each session of the club.
+Dniprovsky Historical Club is one of "Tkuma" Institute projects conducted on the base of Museum "Jewish Memory and Holocaust in Ukraine" in cooperation with Alexander Paul Institute (formerly - Institute of Social Studies).
+The club was created as a platform for informal communication of professional historians and those interested in history.
+The most famous Ukrainian and foreign researchers are invited to each session.

 This time Mikhail Mitsel (New York, USA), Senior Archivist of Joint Archive, renowned historian, author of monographs on the history Joint and Agro-Joint, repression in the USSR, fate of Ukrainian Jews in the Soviet period.

 On August 16 regular session of Dniprovsky Historical Club, created by "Tkuma" Institute, Museum "Jewish Memory and Holocaust in Ukraine" and Institute of Social Studies, was conducted.
 The Club organized meetings of city residents with famous Ukrainian and foreign historians and public figures.
 The regular session of the Club "The History of Our City: War and Rock'n'roll…" was devoted to the past of Dnipropetrovsk and its residents.

 The special event at the International Scholarly and Practical Seminar “Historical Memory About World War II, the Holocaust and Other Genocidal Phenomena” became the lecture by Timothy Snyder, Professor of Yale University (USA) and presentation of the Russian-language edition of his book “Bloodlands: Europe Between Hitler and Stalin”.